Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Randall Jarrell and The Death of the Ball Turret Gunner
+Randall Jarrell and a Summary of The Death of the Ball Turret Gunner

-The ball turret was a feature of the bomber aircraft, a B-17 or B-24, made of plexiglass and set into the belly of the plane.
-From this sphere a gunner, upside down, could track the enemy, revolving as he let fly with his machine guns.
+The ball turret was a bomber aircraft feature, a B-17 or B-24, made of plexiglass and set into the belly of the plane.
+From this sphere, a gunner, upside down, could track the enemy, revolving as he let fly with his machine guns.

-When the war ended Jarrell published two books of poetry full of his war-time experiences, Little Friend, Little Friend (1945) and Losses (1948).
-He continued in his academic roles as both teacher and reviewer of poetry, producing essays and critiques which are still held in high esteem.
+When the war ended, Jarrell published two books of poetry full of his war-time experiences, Little Friend, Little Friend (1945) and Losses (1948).
+He continued in his academic roles as both teacher and reviewer of poetry, producing essays and critiques still held in high esteem.
 His book Poetry and the Age (1953) is considered a classic.

 The Death of the Ball Turret Gunner